lilya2148/lilya2148.github.io/recipes/_posts/2025-03-29-salmon-rice-bowl.md

 - 2 avocados
 - 2 seaweed sheets

-## Other Ingredients you may already have
+### Other Ingredients you may already have
 - rice
 - olive oil
-- garlic powder
-- onion powder
 - mayonnaise
 - sriracha

 ## Instructions
 1) Turn oven to 400 F
 2) Make 2 cups rice
-3) Season salmon with olive oil, salt, pepper, lemon juice, garlic powder
+3) Season salmon with olive oil, salt, pepper, lemon juice (but you do you boo)
 4) Cook Salmon for 10-12 min (145-160 F)
 5) Cut cukes and avocado
 6) make siracha mayo, maybe.
 Otherwise use soy sauce
 7) Assemble as you please!
 Add nori, add sesame seeds